Oscar E. Carlstrom

-Biography
+Early life

 Carlstrom was born on a farm near Aledo, Illinois and graduated from New Boston High School.
 He attended a law course at Northern Illinois College of Law in Dixon, Illinois.

+Military career

-As a member of the United States Volunteers, he joined the 39th Volunteer Infantry from August 26, 1899 to May 6th, 1901 and was stationed in the Philippines for 16 months.
-He also served in Illinois Army National Guard with the 6th Illinois Infantry and the 123rd Field Artillery Regiment from November 26, 1916 to June 7, 1919 during World War I and was stationed in France for one year.
+As a member of the United States Volunteers, he joined the 39th Volunteer Infantry from August 26, 1899, to May 6, 1901, and was stationed in the Philippines for 16 months.
+He also served in Illinois Army National Guard with the 6th Illinois Infantry and the 123rd Field Artillery Regiment from November 26, 1916, to June 7, 1919, during World War I and was stationed in France for one year.
 He became a captain.

+Political and legal career

 Carlstrom was admitted to the Illinois Bar in 1903.
 He served as Aledo City Attorney and as state's attorney for Mercer County, Illinois.
 Carlstrom served as a delegate to the Illinois Constitutional Convention of 1920 and was a member of the Illinois State Tax Commission from 1921 to 1925.
 Carlstrom was a Republican.
 From 1925 to 1933, Carlstrom served as Illinois Attorney General.
 In 1936, he ran unsuccessfully for the Republican nomination for governor.

+Death

 Carlstrom died at his home in Aledo, Illinois.